Spatially oscillating correlation functions in $\left(2+1\right)$-dimensional four-fermion models: The mixing of scalar and vector modes at finite density: Phase diagram in the presence of mixing

 also using a color code. \cref{fig:4x4koCC} demonstrates that complex-conjugate eigenvalues appear in large parts of the \gls{hbp} except for a rather small region at small temperatures and chemical potentials.
 For some parts of this region the obtained imaginary parts are rather small.
 In consistency with the Silver Blaze property, $\kmax = 0$ for $T = 0$ and $\mu / \so < 1.0$.
 For rather small chemical potentials, $k_\mathrm{max} / \so$ is of the order of $10^{-3}$ and $q_B / \so \gg 1$.
 Accordingly, the interpretation in terms of oscillating propagators as in the static case is not possible as a low-momentum expansion is not meaningful.
 However, if existent, any oscillating effects in this region should be negligible anyhow given that any relevant imaginary part should be smaller than $k_\mathrm{max} / \so \sim 10^{-3}$, For larger chemical potentials, one obtains $q_B / \so < 1.0$ making a low-momentum expansion of the inverse propagator more sensible.
 We note that due to the computational demands of computing multiple momentum integrals for the determination of the matrix entries of $H(q)$ and its diagonalization, the resolution in $q$ for the computation of the data \cref{fig:4x4koCC} was chosen as $\Delta q = 0.2$.
 The rather coarse resolution in $q$ results in inaccuracies in the determination of $q_B$ and $\kmax$, because the intervals, where complex-valued eigenvalues occur, can be smaller than $\Delta q$.
 This is evident for some data points around the homogeneous phase boundary as well as small $\mu$ and $T / \so \in [0.5, 0.7]$, where $q_B$ appears to have jumps when changing $\mu$ or $T$.
 At these data points, it is likely that for some intervals in $q$, which are smaller than $\Delta q$, complex-valued $\Gamma^{(2)}_{\dbf_{j}}(q \neq 0)$ appear, that where missed such that the correct $q_B$ differs from the depicted data point.
 Anyhow, the value of $\kmax$ is likely to be small anyhow withing these intervals.
 Still, it is unclear whether complex-conjugate eigenvalues appearing at $q \neq 0$ have any consequence on the behavior of propagators.

-Overall, to the best of our knowledge there is no clear physical explanation for the appearance of complex-conjugate two-point function pairs appearing at $q \neq 0 $ in the literature.
+Overall, to the best of our knowledge there is no clear physical explanation for the appearance of complex-conjugate two-point vertex function pairs appearing at $q \neq 0 $ in the literature.
 Also, this work marks the first observation of this phenomenon in the literature -- again to the knowledge of the author.
 For small $q_B$, a similar interpretation as in the static case of correlation functions with sinusoidal modulations might be meaningful, again performing a low-momentum expansion of the inverse propagators $G_{\dbf_{j}}^{-1}$, compare \cref{eq:invprop_approx} around some non-vanishing $q$ and determining propagator poles similar to \cref{eq:prop_poles}.
 However, in the regions with larger $q_B / \so > 1.0$ such an expansion is certainly not sensible.
 An inversion and four-transformation of the obtained $\Gamma^{(2)}_{\dbf_{j}}$ to compute $G_{\dbf_{j}}(x,y)$ within these regions yields an ordinary exponential decay in the \gls{hbp}.
-This is expected, since $\kmax$ is rather small compared to the real-part of the two-point functions in these parameter regions (see \cref{fig:4x4koCC}).
+This is expected, since $\kmax$ is rather small compared to the real-part of the two-point vertex functions in these parameter regions (see \cref{fig:4x4koCC}) such that the effect of this phenomenon is negligible when studying bosonic two-point correlation functions.